A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you withdraw money from your HSA before you turn 65 and you’re not using it to pay for qualified medical expenses, you’ll have to pay income tax and a 20% penalty.
 (Don’t do this unless it’s a dire emergency!)

-And unlike traditional IRAs, you’re not required to start taking money out of your HSA when you turn 72.
+And unlike traditional IRAs, you’re not required to start withdrawing money from your HSA when you turn 72 or 73.
 If you want to leave it in the account to continue to grow, you can do that.

 4. Pre-tax contributions … regardless of your income